Natasaur/LearningPython/docs/ComparingAndSorting.md

+# Comparing and Sorting Tuples

-# Sorting Lists of Tuples
+## Sorting Lists of Tuples

 We can sort a list of tuples to get a sorted version of a dictinary.
 First we sort the dictionary by the key using the items() method and sorted() function.